js-soft/ts-native-access/README.md

 ## Setup

-1. run `npm i` in the root folder
-2. run `npx lerna bootstrap` in the root folder.
-The [bootstrap command](https://github.com/lerna/lerna/tree/main/commands/bootstrap) will run `npm i`, `npm run prepublish` and `npm run prepare` in all packages, and link the coherent packages using `npm link`.
+Simply run `npm i` in the root folder.
+The npm workspaces feature will link coherent packages for you.

 ## Tests

 ### All

-run `lerna run test:local` in the root folder
+run `npm run test --workspaces` in the root folder

-`lerna run **` will run the given npm script in all packages that contain it.
-In that case it will run the `test:local` script in the packages.

 ### One Package

 1. cd in the package directory
 2. run `npm run test:local`

-## Increment version

-Before putting a PR you should run `lerna version <major | minor | patch>` to increment the version of all changed packages.

 ## Publishing